 NYSED must develop model forms to help you file a State complaint and a due process complaint.
 However, NYSED or the school district may not require you to use these model forms.
-You can use the State's model form or another appropriate form, so long as it contains the required information for filing a due process complaint or a State complaint.
-The State's model forms may be found at http://www.p12.nysed.gov/specialed/.
+You can use the State's Sample State Complaint Form or Sample Due Process Complaint Notice Form, or another appropriate form, so long as it contains the required information for filing a due process complaint or a State complaint.
+See NYSED's New York State Forms and Notices Related to Special Education website.

 Copies of the forms will be provided to you by the school district or by contacting NYSED, Office of Special Education at 518-473-2878.